pierre-jean/pierre-jean.github.io/source/_posts/2016-07-18-two-software-craftsmanship-books-review.markdown

 This split of values also affects the developers profession.
 Many are divided between choosing over their career (promoting: business, management, architecture, specific-technologies) or over their passion (coding, open-source, choosing new technologies, sharing).
 Software Craftsmanship is a way to do both.
 Software craftsmen don't see their activity as a production working line.
 They see it as a craft.
 They know that companies who tried to outsource their software department to low-skilled unknown coders failed.
 Specifications and upstream architectural decisions are not enough.
 Software craftsmen bring value to companies.
 They offer the flexibility needed by companies to follow the business evolution.
 And this requires high skilled developers, passionated and proud by the result they provide.

 ### A day to day transformation

+Who owns your career?
+Software craftsmanship offers you a chance to take back control on your working environment, on your career and on your passion.

 These books will give you a pragmatic approach to change your habits and enhance your working conditions.
 For instance, by changing the language you use, you will know how to identify the lack of accountability expressed in your daily discussions.
 You will learn how to take responsibility and communicate it to your colleagues.